As installed, ThumbsPlus creates a database called

 databases larger than the JET 2 gigabyte limit.

-Upgrading from version 7: Use the menu selection Database - Advanced - Convert client/server to convert the database from the prior format.
+Upgrading from version 7: Use the menu selection Database - Advanced - Convert client/server to convert the database from the earlier format.
+Be sure to back up your database first, in case of any problems during the conversion.

 Creating a new database: Here are SQL scripts that you can download to create a new database of the desired format.
 MariaDB is a drop-in replacement for MySQL and currently uses the same installation script.